charlesfrye/charlesfrye.github.io/_posts/2017-08-17-linear-algebra-for-neuroscientists.markdown

 and find it more of a confusing stumbling block than a useful tool.

-These notes are present a few core concepts of linear algebra
+These notes present a few core concepts of linear algebra
 -- vectors,
 matrices, and